unexpectedjs/unexpected-dom/documentation/assertions/DOMElement/to-have-text.md

 <section>
   <h1>Assert on text content</h1>
   <p>
-    Learn about howto assert on the text content of a DOM element.
+    Learn about how to assert on the text content of a DOM element.
   </p>
   <p data-test-id="learn">
     Learn more